PSP-Archive/ARK-4/README.md

 - `New cIPL`: works on every retail model (1K, 2K, 3K, Go and Street) on `6.61`.
 - `Classic cIPL`: works on `Pandora` compatible models (`1g` and early `2g`) on `6.60`, `6.61` or `6.60 Testing Tool`.
-- `DevTool cIPL`: works on `DTP-T1000` devkit units on `6.60 Development Tool` firmware.
+- `DevTool cKBOOTI`: works on `DTP-T1000` devkit units on `6.60 Development Tool` firmware.
-- cIPL will not install if not compatible, so no risk if running it even if you're unsure what specific model you're using - if not compatible, use `Infinity 2` instead.
+- Installer will choose the correct version according to your model.
 - Move or copy `ARK_cIPL` folder to `/PSP/GAME/` and run the program.
 - Press the corresponding button in the installation page to install or remove the cIPL patch.
 - Warning: unlike classic cIPL, the new cIPL method can't be easily uninstalled.
 To revert to offical IPL, use ChronoSwitch to reinstall 6.61 OFW.